xrdocs/design/_blogs/2023-11-15-routed-access-for-rural-broadband.md

 When applied to both pe101 and pe102, the following configuration creates a bridge group for VLAN 300 on both routers which share a default anycast gateway represented by the BVI interface.
 The BVI interface can be assigned a DHCP relay profile, included in the global routing table or put in a separate VRF.

+Note that this configuration can be applied even if you only have a single access router.
+By configuring a bundle interface from the beginning, you can easily add another link when the fiber connection becomes available.

 ### Access Router Service Provisioning:

 **Interface configuration**